isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/facebook-ad-setup.md

 # Facebook Ad Setup {#facebook-ad-setup}

 The platform allows you to upload a video or use an existing post.
-If you'd like to upload a video, review the [Facebook ad specs](https://www.tubemogul.com/ad-specs/social-specs/) before creating your ad. &nbsp;Notable things to keep in mind:
+If you'd like to upload a video, review the [Facebook ad specs](https://www.tubemogul.com/ad-specs/social-specs/) before creating your ad.
+Notable things to keep in mind:

-* Caption length&nbsp;can be up to 90 characters
+* Caption length can be up to 90 characters
 * Thumbnail image is required and should match the aspect ratio of your video
 * Maximum length: 45 minutes (suggested max length 3 min)